 No prior medical/healthcare experience is necessary.
 Students involved will work actively with the research team and participate in our lab meetings both in Engineering and at the Hospital.
 Students with good communication and programming skills and some statistical background (or willingness to acquire those skills) will be preferred.

 Over the last 35 years, tuition costs have increased faster than has either the overall cost of living or the cost of healthcare.
 State funding for higher education, as a percentage of institutional expenditures, has decreased significantly over this time period.
 Student debt is 75% greater than all credit card debt in the US.
 Public support for higher education has been decreasing in recent years.
-Finally, the number of students enrolled in higher education institutions has decreased over the last five years.
+Finally, the number of students enrolled in higher education institutions has decreased in recent years.

-Legislation working its way through Congress (as of December 2017) would (1) eliminate the tax deduction for interest on student loans, (2) eliminate student loan forgiveness for those who work in public sector positions, (3) tax the income on some university endowments, and (4) eliminate the tax exemption for graduate student tuition stipends.
-In addition, the administration proposed significant reductions in the indirect cost rate (overhead rate) that universities can charge on federal grants.
+Over the last two years, the administration has proposed various pieces of legislation that would significantly impact funding for higher education.
+One law that passed taxes the income from private university endowments when the endowment exceeds $500,000 per student (and a few other conditions apply).
+One major university estimated that this would cost $10,000,000 per year, the equivalent of over 100 full-cost scholarships.
+In addition, the administration proposed significant reductions in the indirect cost rate (overhead rate) that universities can charge on federal grants, though these reductions were not implemented.
 This project will adopt a macro-level view of higher education funding and financing.
 The focus of this project is on the analysis of higher education financing trends and on the development of models that will enable the research team to predict the impact on students and institutions of proposed changes in the system.
 The student will assist in data analysis, literature surveys, and the development of models.
 A background in statistics and simulation is desirable, but not required.